Crawford School of Public Policy: Australia-Japan Research Centre (AJRC)

 The Australia-Japan Research Centre (AJRC) conducts research to explore and improve understanding of the economies and economic policy processes in Australia and Japan and both countries' strategic interests in the Asia-Pacific economy.
 Its policy-oriented areas of interest cover developments in regional economic cooperation and integration and encompass research on trade, finance, macroeconomics and structural and regulatory reform, as well as international economic relations.

 Professor Jenny Corbett was appointed AJRC Executive Director in August 2004.

 Centre for Applied Macroeconomic Analysis (CAMA)

-The Centre for Applied Macroeconomic Analysis (CAMA) is located in the Crawford School of Public Policy at the Australian National University and was established in 2003 to bring together economists working on applied macroeconomic and financial market issues throughout Australia and across the globe.
+The Centre for Applied Macroeconomic Analysis (CAMA) is located in the Crawford School of Public Policy at the Australian National University and was established in 2003 to bring together economists working on applied macroeconomic and international market issues throughout Australia and across the globe.
 CAMA's objectives are to advance research and post-graduate training in applied macroeconomic and financial issues.

 CAMA was founded by the current director Professor Warwick McKibbin.
 The current CAMA deputy director is Professor Ippei Fujiwara.
 Former directors include Professor Shaun Vahey.
 Deputy directors include Professor Mardi Dungey, Professor Heather Anderson and Professor Renee Fry.